w0lya/instrumentation-monitoring/README.md

 A simple socket-based application implemented for displaying web request log data.
 Intended to be used together with [Instrumentation Middleware](https://github.com/w0lya/DotnetInstrumentation).
 The Middleware component, when hooked to a running .NET Core web site, fetches information about every request and sends it to an endpoint specified in configuration.
-This reporting application is what is behind that endpoint.
+This monitoring application is what is behind that endpoint.
 In the next section, the main features of the app are described.

 ## Features
 - Listens for incoming requests and saves request data to an Azure-hosted instance of MongoDb.